alishak1999/JSONSki-vs-Pison-and-simdjson/README.md

 # JSONSki-vs-Pison-and-simdjson
-Contains experiments to compare the performance of JSONSki against Pison and simdjson
+Contains experiments to compare the performance of JSONSki against simdjson